lucprincen/groltos-diary/Quests and leads.md

 	- Madness not directly tied to chardalyn, as the king was turned into a derro.
 This was caused by mindflayer magic.
 Metal could still have something to do with it though.
 Need to investigate.
 	- We need someone with powerful healing abilities to lift this magic or curse from the king.
 	- We know of mages and clerics in [[Easthaven]] who might be able to help the mad king.
+	- We found [[Vellynne Harpell]] who might be able to help King Baerick.

 ### Colder than steel
 - [ ] [[Kelvin's Cairn]] seems to be a source for a newly discovered metal with great properties for forging and magic.
 	- [[Rotom Moonbane|Rotom]] has a couple of metal shards with her, originally found by [[Marlon Tayte|Marlon]] when we defeated the [[Ghost|ghost]] in the [[4.
 Gloom and Gems|mine]].
 The shards have grown in size since we found them.
 	- On the way to [[Battlehammar Hold]] we got buried by an avalanche, caused by an earthquake.
 Later we discovered still growing spikes of this same metal having burst from the ground.
+Apparently the metal is called chardalyn.
 	- The dwarves in [[Battlehammar Hold]] mine and forge this metal instead of iron, for having way better properties.
-	- What is causing this metal to grow continuously?
+	- What is causing chardalyn to grow continuously?
 Is this metal safe to use?
 Guess we have to find out.
+	- We learned from [[Vellynne Harpell]] that chardalyn is called Crenshinibon in ancient elvish.
+The metal seems to thrive and grow in very cold climates.

+### Lost & found
+- [ ] In and around [[Deep Delver's Enclave]] various items seem to have gone missing
+	- [[Sigha]] is missing her goat, Gary
+	- [[Jayce Goldsmile]] is missing her spectacles
+	- The bartender from The Lucky Lute is missing a couple kegs of ale, saw dwarven tracks.
+	- Various other items are missing
+	- [[Bailon the Beardless|Bailon]] had a suspicion that these creatures could turn invisible.
+Combining this lead with the dwarven tracks, these would probably be [[duergar]].

 ## Completed
 ### Kobold mine